opengisch/QgisModelBaker/docs/background_info/usabilityhub/user_guide.md

 iliMetaAttrs=ilidata:ch.lu.topping.npluzern_toml
 ```

-There is an outdated way of assigning the `qml` layer style toppings to the correct names of the corresponding layers.
+There is an deprecated way of assigning the `qml` layer style toppings to the correct names of the corresponding layers.
 Better practice is to add them in the layertree of the project topping file (`yaml`).

 ```ini
 [qgis.modelbaker.qml]